wioletag/portfolio/README.md

 ### **Usage**
+- Original version (master) of the portoflio can be viewed [here](https://wioletag.github.io/portfolio-nano/).
-- Clone or download this repository, and open index.html in your browser.
+- Or clone or download this repository, and open index.html in your browser.